l7mp/stunner/docs/SECURITY.md

 2. the target service *must* be wrapped with a UDPRoute
 3. the attacker *must* know at least one pod address or the ClusterIP for the targeted service.

-Should any of these prerequisites miss, STUNner will block access to the target service.
+Should any of these prerequisites fail, STUNner will block access to the target service.

 Now rewrite the backend service in the UDPRoute to an arbitrary non-existent service.